 The single most important point

-These changes are announced, not law.
-They were proposed in the Budget and still need to pass Parliament.
-They're slated to start 1 July 2027, and existing arrangements are grandfathered.
-So nothing about your current loan or property changes today — but if you're buying to hold for years, it's worth understanding now.
+These changes are now law.
+The Treasury Laws Amendment (Tax Reform No. 1) Act 2026 passed Parliament on 25 June 2026 and received royal assent on 26 June 2026.
+The new rules start 1 July 2027, and existing arrangements are grandfathered.
+So nothing about your current loan or property changes today — but if you're buying to hold for years, you're buying under the new rules.

 What's changing with negative gearing